Reflex: Types of human reflexes

-Myotatic reflexes
+Myotatic reflex

 The myotatic or muscle stretch reflexes (sometimes known as deep tendon reflexes) provide information on the integrity of the central nervous system and peripheral nervous system.
 This information can be detected using electromyography (EMG).
 Generally, decreased reflexes indicate a peripheral problem, and lively or exaggerated reflexes a central one.
 A stretch reflex is the contraction of a muscle in response to its lengthwise stretch.